atbcb/usab-uswds/_ada-guides/chapter-6-lavs-sinks.md

 ![An elongated lavatory with a two-lever manual faucet. ](./img/lavs-sinks/hospital_sink.png)

 {% include recommendation.html text="Standard size lavatories should be used instead of elongated fixtures that project significantly from walls.
-Elongated sinks require a greater reach to faucets and controls and reduce available maneuvering space. %}
+Elongated sinks require a greater reach to faucets and controls and reduce available maneuvering space." %}

 ### Sinks [§606]